TZstatsADS/Spr2017-proj2-grp4/data/README.md

 **College2014_15.new.csv** contains data used in the second tab for comparing different colleges and universities.
 **variable_names.docx** contains variables we choose to focus on when analyzing the features of colleges and universities.

+The dictionary excel file contains the defintion of each variable recorded in school.select and College2014_15.new.
 The rds files are created during deploying process.